Java Program to Add Two Numbers

 Java Program to Add Two Numbers using OOPs

 In this example, we are dividing the code further using Object Oriented Programming.
-First, we will create a class that holds two methods to do this.
+First, we will create a class with two methods to do this.

 TIP: In general, You don’t have to write the first method.
 We used this to show the available options.